Diving in Costa Rica

 The Best Dive Sites of Cocos Island

-Dirty Rock: again one of Cocos Islands favorite.
-This rock formation between 6 to 20 meters depth (20 to 130 feet) attracts very diverse marine life: you’ll see some hammerheads among other sharks, some rays (marble, eagle, manta some schools of jacks, dolphins, and turtles.
+Dirty Rock: a Cocos favorite, this rock formation between 6 to 20 meters depth (20 to 130 feet) attracts very diverse marine life.
+You'll see hammerheads among other sharks, plus marble and eagle rays, mantas, schooling jacks, dolphins, and turtles.

-Manuelita Coral Garden: this protected dive site is a favorite of macro divers.
-With a depth varying between 6 to 21 meters (20 to 70 feet), you’ll see many critters, lobsters, eels, but also some bigger schools of fish and sharks again!
+Manuelita Coral Garden: this protected dive site is awesome for macro divers.
+With depths varying between 6 to 21 meters (20 to 70 feet), you'll see many critters, lobsters, eels, but also some bigger schools of fish and sharks again!

 Submerged Rock: a pinnacle with beautiful arch you can swim through at around 15 to 20 meters (50 to 70 feet).
 It is a nursery for white tip sharks and you might see pregnant females.

-Cocos Island diving season: year round.
-In the dry season, December to May, the sea is calmer sea but there are slightly less pelagic species.
-The rainy season (June to November) offers less visibility due to the boom of plankton but it is a peak time for hammerheads, manta rays and whalesharks
+You can dive on Cocos Island at any time of year.
+In the dry season, December to May, the sea is calmer but there are slightly less pelagic species.
+The rainy season - June to November - offers less visibility due to the blooms of plankton, but it is a peak time for hammerheads, manta rays and whale sharks.

-- Remember that you can only access the dive sites after a 36 hours journey on the sea, so check out SeaCrush liveaboard trip to Cocos Island!
+Remember that you can only access the dive sites after a 36-hour journey on the sea.
+Be sure to check out our liveaboard trip to Cocos Island!
 (10 nights starting from ...)

-Bat Island or Isla Murcielago is located in the Guanacaste region in Northwest Costa Rica.
-Accessible from Playas del Coco after one hour boat ride, the dive site most often visited is called “the Big Scare”.
-A site that often sees currents and bull sharks.
-It is for experienced divers only.
+Bat Island or Isla Murcielago is located in the Guanacaste region in northwestern Costa Rica.
+Accessible from Playas del Coco after an hour boat ride, the dive site most often visited is called “the Big Scare”.
+A place that often sees heavy currents and bull sharks - we recommend this for experienced divers only.

-The Best Dive Sites of Bat Islands and Catalina Island
+The Best Dive Sites of Catalina and Bat Islands

 The Big Scare: off Bat island, divers will jump in the water to rapidly descend at 30 meters depth (100 feet).
 There, you'll cruise the area looking for bull sharks.
 The sharks come without any bait or feeding practices.
 You may also see some manta rays, sailfish, and sometimes even some dolphins and whales.